-These directions apply only if you are taking a Metro-North train.
-They DO NOT apply if taking the subway.
+These directions only apply when taking Metro-North trains.
+They DO NOT apply when taking the subway.
 (See Section 5 for subway directions.)

-- Walk until you see the gas station at the corner of East Fordham Road and Arthur Ave.
+- Walk until you see the gas station at the corner of East Fordham Road and Arthur Avenue

-- Cross the street and walk down Arthur Ave.
-Be very careful crossing East Fordham Road.
+- Cross the street.
+Be very careful crossing East Fordham Road!

-- Walk three blocks down Arthur Ave. to 187th Street.
-The intersection of Arthur Ave. and 187th St. is the heart of the Bronx’s Little Italy.
+- Walk three blocks down Arthur Avenue to 187th Street.
+There you’ll be in the heart of the Bronx’s Little Italy.

-- This walk takes about 10 minutes at a normal pace.
+- This walk takes +/- 10 minutes at a normal pace.

-Taking The Bus From Metro-North’s “Fordham” stop to Arthur Ave.
+Taking Bus From Metro-North’s “Fordham” stop to Arthur Ave.

-- After exiting Metro-North’s Fordham station, you will be standing on East Fordham Road.
+- Once you exit Metro-North’s Fordham station, you’ll be on East Fordham Road.